Machete Season

 Machete Season (Une saison de machettes) is a book by Jean Hatzfeld published in 2003 by Éditions du Seuil.
-It was published in English by Farrar, Straus and Giroux, with the translation from French by Linda Loverdale.
+It was published in English by Farrar, Straus and Giroux, with the translation from French by Linda Coverdale.
 The author reports testimonies of convicted killers of the Rwandan genocide.

 Hatzfeld first spoke with survivors, whose story he wrote in Le nu de la vie, and then looked at how the killers experienced the same event, partly as a result of requests from readers.
 A friend and Rwandan interpreter gave him the idea of meeting prisoners sentenced to long sentences who would speak more readily than people who were free, and put him in contact with a group of men he knew before the genocide.
 Hatzfeld met them in prison in 2001 and 2002.

 Witnesses

 It comprises a group of ten people, most of them farmers, who lived in the hills around the town of Nyamata and were already close friends before the killing started.
 They were all imprisoned in the penitentiary of Rilima.
 In the spring of 1994, they became the relentless executioners of their neighbours, including friends, members of their soccer team and people with whom they sang at Sunday mass.
 They worked hard and loved partying, but were not particularly racist.
 One had even married a Tutsi.
 They were keen to do the "work" that was set for them.
 They did not make any effort to spare any Tutsi they may have befriended before.